abhilash79952/appdebug1/README.md

 # appdebug1
-BMI calculator and calories intake measurement
+BMI calculator and calories intake measurement.
+Install the app-debug.apk to use the app.